Return to Index

 (Surgical Removal of the Uterus; Abdominal Hysterectomy)

-- Supracervical hysterectomy—removal of the uterus only
+- Supracervical hysterectomy—removal of the uterus without including the cervix

 - Radical hysterectomy—removal of the uterus, ovaries, fallopian tubes, upper part of the vagina, and the pelvic lymph nodes